hydrocat/haproxy_dity_buffer/README.md

 ## Expectation

-Server *should* the following response:
+Server *should* receive the following response:
 ```GET /content.txt HTTP/1.1```

 I suspect that when copying the uri from one buffer to the other,